chauff/cse1500-web-transcripts/_lectures/css.md

 The code example :point_up: also showcases the percent unit for the `font-size` property.
 The base font-size of the document equates to `100%` and thus this unit allows you to scale the font-size in relation to the initial size.
 This is especially helpful when you design web applications for different device sizes - no additional *tuning* for different devices is required.

-### :bangbang: before and after
+### :bangbang: ::before and ::after

-Adding (cosmetic) content right before and after an element is achieved through:
+Adding (cosmetic) content right before and after an element is achieved through `::before` and `::after` respectively in combination with the `content` property.

-- `::before`
-- `::after`

-in combination with the `content` property.
 These pseudo-elements are not only useful to style text in a particular manner but to also create visual artifacts (such as each cloud in our Delft weather app) that on first sight may require an image instead of just a few CSS rules.
-Important to know is that `::before` is the first child of the element it is attached to and `::after` is the last child of the element it is attached to.
+Important to know is that `::before` is the **first child** of the element it is attached to and `::after` is the **last child** of the element it is attached to.

 Here is one extreme example of this concept, where all document *content* is delegated to the style sheet :point_down: (the unicode characters [201C](http://unicode.org/cldr/utility/character.jsp?a=201C) and [201D](https://unicode.org/cldr/utility/character.jsp?a=201D&B1=Show) are quotation marks):